 We're approaching the end.
 Star Wars: The Rise of Skywalker, AKA Episode 9, marks the final movie in the Skywalker saga, bringing a story that started all the way back in 1977 with Star Wars: A New Hope to an end.
 The Resistance is on the back foot, while Emperor Palpatine's somehow back and seemingly amassed an army of Death Destroyers (briefly glimpsed at in the D23 sneak-peak).
 Who will come out top?
 The Jedi?
 The Sith?
 Or – as we suspect – neither?

 The first Star Wars: The Rise of Skywalker trailer was revealed to the roaring masses at Star Wars Celebration 2019, teasing the Emperor's return – a shock as we last saw him plummeting to his presumed death in Star Wars: Return of the Jedi.
 The second trailer, which premiered at D23, teased a few extra details, including Rey holding a red lightsaber (has she turned to the Dark Side?) and C3PO with red eyes.
 Later came the final trailer, which featured more glimpses at what's to come.

-Despite the specifics of Star Wars: The Rise of Skywalker being kept tightly under wraps by LucasFilm, there’s enough info out there to fill a Sarlaac pit, and there’s plenty to speculate about, too.
-Below, we’ll fill you in on everything you need to know about Star Wars: The Rise of Skywalker – the release date, cast, plot, theories, and so much more.
+Below, we’ll fill you in on everything you need to know about Star Wars: The Rise of Skywalker – the release date, trailer, cast and so much more.
 It’s true: all of it.
 After all, it’s the last new Star Wars movie until December 2022, so make the most of it while you can…

 Star Wars: The Rise of Skywalker facts: